RakshithaDev/DECO3500/Prototypes/data/Mid-Fi Figma Prototype Testing Notes.md

 - If comments differ greatly from expectations, it could cause isolation.
 AR immersion could increase self-orientation
 - If artwork setup is dark or intrusive, user might hesitate to use to avoid disturbing others
 - Wants to see credible artists’ or art-related people’s comments

+## Yu - P5
+- Overall Experience
+Felt confusing and unnatural
+Navigation not smooth; “What’s on my mind” section too abrupt AI/Siri-like feature unclear and misleading
+- Social Connection
+Positive: seeing others’ thoughts helps reduce confusion and sparks curiosity
+Negative: no real-time feedback, feels like posting sticky notes without response
+- Barriers
+Distracting to keep focusing on phone during gallery visit Would avoid using in social/gallery settings because it breaks immersion Suggestions for Improvement
+- Clarify or redesign AI/Siri function
+Replace full-page transitions with pop-up windows Group comments by scene or theme for clarity
+Add highlight feature for user’s own comments
+Consider AR version, though not essential